Promotion of British Values

 Wembley High is a multicultural school in Brent.
 We actively promote values such as "mutual understanding and respect" and equality between girls and boys, promote values of democracy, respect and tolerance for all races, cultures, faiths and beliefs.
 This is lived out in the programmes of School Assemblies, Religious Education, English, Geography, History, PSHE and Citizenship classes.
 The following British Values are covered in the curriculum.

 - Individual Liberty

-These values are also covered through SMSC, assemblies and curriculum provision to:
+These values are also covered through work in form time and assemblies as well as through the curriculum to:

 - enable students to develop their self-knowledge, self-esteem and self-confidence;

 - enable students to distinguish right from wrong and to respect the civil and criminal law of England;